-Written by Neha Chauhan.
+Written by Neha Chauhan (Guest Post).

 Himachal is a land full of beautiful places, scenic views and breathtaking experiences.
 Every village or town or city here have something incredibly lovely to offer.
 But one place, which I have visited multiple times since my childhood and yet mesmerizes me with its tranquil existence is Shikari Devi.